HITEK Develops Innovative Community App For MAG City

+(MENAFN- Mid-East Info) HITEK's innovative home-grown solution will improve DLP efficiency and reduce downtime for residents & multiple unit investors in MAG City.

-Leading smart FM solutions provider HITEK Services, which is part of the Farnek group of companies, has successfully developed and activated a cutting-edge community app for MAG, a leading Real estate developer in the UAE.
+Dubai, United Arab Emirates: Leading smart FM solutions provider HITEK Services, which is part of the Farnek group of companies, has successfully developed and activated a cutting-edge community app for MAG, a leading Real estate developer in the UAE

 The state-of-the-art digital platform will transform the living experience for residents of MAG City by offering a comprehensive suite of features designed to enhance convenience, efficiency, and community engagement.